Residential Electrical calculator

 • On the 3-phase, 4-wire path, the calculator also shows the per-phase demand basis and equivalent 3-phase load used for the line-current conversion.

-Table 220.55 Column C quick reference
+Table 220.55 Column C reference and calculator match

 Basis count Column C demand Why it matters